-I’ve had a pretty fractured sort of life, a lot of crying and distress balanced by even more laughter and happy adventures.
+Now, for a bit about me!
+I’ve had a pretty fractured sort of life.
+A lot of crying and distress but balanced by even more laughter and happy adventures.
 I’ve lived all over the place.
 But never have I been happier than I am here, in Italy.

-After a difficult and unhappy childhood in the United States (my dad served in Vietnam and this had a terrible effect on my family) I moved to England and spent most of my adult life in London.
-I mostly remained there, going to University and spending time in the erstwhile USSR studying at the Pushkin Institute, in Moscow.
+After a difficult and unhappy childhood in the United States (my dad served in Vietnam and this had a terrible effect on my family) I moved to England.
+I spent most of my adult life in London.
+I mostly remained there, going to University and then to the erstwhile USSR studying in Moscow.

-Back in England I worked for a bit at the Home Office, researching police powers and then - accidentally - fell into broadcast journalism (current affairs television) on the Stephen Lawrence story.
+Back in England I worked for a bit at the Home Office, where I researched police powers.
+I then fell into broadcast journalism (current affairs television) working on the Stephen Lawrence story.